jjvanzon/Piano-Playing-Docs/methods/piano-motion-symbols.md

 #### Wrist Press

-Is usually downward, not likely in any other direction.
+May be usually downward into the keys, not likely in other directions.

 |                                                              |                           |                                                              |                           |
 |--------------------------------------------------------------|---------------------------|--------------------------------------------------------------|---------------------------|